tim-hardcastle/Pipefish/README.md

 Welcome to Charm, a new programming language.
 This is version 0.4, [a working prototype](https://github.com/tim-hardcastle/Charm/blob/main/docs/working-prototype.md); you shouldn't use it in production but it's good enough at this point for you to [install it](https://github.com/tim-hardcastle/Charm/wiki/Installing-and-using-Charm) and play around with it.

-It aims to be a delightful general-purpose language particularly suitable for rapid development of CRUD apps.
+Charm aims to be a delightful general-purpose language particularly suitable for rapid development of CRUD apps.
 With the semantics of a functional language, syntax borrowed from other productivity languages (specifically Python and Go), and with [inspiration mainly from SQL and Excel](https://github.com/tim-hardcastle/Charm/blob/main/docs/charm-a-high-level-view.md) — Charm is not *quite* like anything you've ever seen.
 But it is also a very practical language that exists to solve some very ordinary and even boring "white-collar" problems.

 It is my hope either that Charm itself will one day be used in production, or (given my amateur status and lack of time) that this project will get enough attention that my ideas will be copied by people with more money and personnel and expertise.
 To this end, please add a star to the repo!
 Thank you!